Coastal Zone Management Act

 Article 34

-Where a conservation target is damaged or destroyed as a result of a violation in the preceding paragraph, the violator shall be punished with imprisonment not exceeding three years, detention, and/or a fine not exceeding NT$200,000.
+Where a protection target is damaged or destroyed as a result of a violation in the preceding paragraph, the violator shall be punished with imprisonment not exceeding three years, detention, and/or a fine not exceeding NT$200,000.

 Where a disaster is caused as a result of a violation in paragraph 1, the violator shall be punished with imprisonment no less than six months but not exceeding five years; in addition thereto, a fine not exceeding NT$400,000.